KShivendu/awesome-vectordb/best-practices.md

 * Understanding and Mitigating the "Curse of Dimensionality"

-TODO: Maybe add section for multi tenancy and mention how namespaces, vs metadata filtering, vs seperating collections can affect performance? https://docs.pinecone.io/docs/multitenancy
+TODO: Maybe add a section on different approaches for multi tenancy like namespaces, metadata filtering, and seperating collections can affect performance? https://docs.pinecone.io/docs/multitenancy